Chitauri: Film

 The Chitauri appear in Ultimate Avengers and Ultimate Avengers 2.
 This version of the species are reptilian creatures who can generate fire blasts from their hands and largely lack shapeshifting abilities, with the exception of their leader Herr Kleiser (voiced by Jim Ward).

 Marvel Cinematic Universe

 The Chitauri appear in media set in the Marvel Cinematic Universe (MCU).
-This version of the species are grey reptilian humanoids with bio-mechanical physiology who lack shapeshifting abilities and are allied with Thanos through his vizier, a hooded being called the Other (portrayed by Alexis Denisof).
-Their technology ranges from hovercraft-like skimmers and Necrocraft, to living airborne troop carriers called Leviathans that are all neurally linked with a mothership.
+This version of the species are grey reptilian humanoids with bio-mechanical physiology who lack shapeshifting abilities and are allied with Thanos through his vizier, a hooded being called the Other.